pattyde/katepluspat/src/content/posts/honeymoon/047-our-cooking-was-the-real-hero-of-the-dish/index.md

 *Pat misread the instructions and thought it said "put chili in eye" instead of "grind chili in mortar and pestle".
 Easy mistake to make.*

-During the break everyone had a bit fo a nap in hammocks while she cleaned up.
-Spent most of the time watching chickens and the dog.
+During the break everyone had a bit of a nap in hammocks while the teacher cleaned up.
+We spent most of the time watching chickens and the dog.
 After our break we made deserts (banana and pumpkin in coconut milk), thai tea and a noodle dish each to take away.
 No plastic used here, all wrapped to go in banana leaves.
 Quite impressed with how well we cooked everything.
 Hopefully we don't forget it all!

 ![Clever Take Away Container](./images/large_IMG_20140313_123801.jpg)